saifalie/habittracker/README.md

 - Mark habits as complete or incomplete
 - View a calendar to track habit completion over time

-# Branches

-This project consists of 4 branches that will help readers go through the process of app development in a sequential and logical order.
-The branches are named as [Branch_Name][step].
-Please see below for the detailed topics covered by each branch.

-1. Set up **Basic Project Structure ~ 1 hour**

-    1. Folders: Create directories for your components, screens, assets, and other
-       resources.
-    2. App.js: Create an App.js file where you will initialize. your app and set up any necessary configurations.
-    3. Navigation: Set up navigation so users can move between screens within your app.

-2.  **Build UI:** ~ **1 hour**
-    1. Start building your pages.
-    2. Ignore any backend for now.
-    3. Hardcoding data helps visualize app and also in testing.
-    4. Make use of CSS libraries like _Tailwind_ and use component libraries like DaisyUI.

-3.  **Authentication: ~ 1 hour**
-    1. Choose an authentication provider like _Firebase_.
-    2. Set up user sign-up and sign-in screens.
-    3. Implement logic to handle user authentication and authorization.

 # Getting Started 💻